EnduranceCode/AndroidBasicsNanodegree/README.md

 #### Project Overview

 The goal is to set up a database schema for an Book Store App.
 This project **does not have any UI components**; instead, the main focus is what happens behind the scenes, implementing a simple database.
 It contains a subclass of SQLiteOpenHelper and a Contract.

+### Project 9 - Inventory App, Stage 2

+This project's code is stored in the branch [project9](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project9).

+#### Project Overview

+This project builds upon the database scheme developed in [Project 8](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project8) to develop the UI that will allow users to add and remove products from the inventory, review details about a particular product, and see all the currently available products in stock.

 ## Lessons